czg-sci-42ver/matrix-matrix-multiply/src/README.md

 - notice because of only one core turbo core, tested on my machine, the speed not increase a lot by making all P0.
 But it should help from nonturbo to turbo (not tested).
 # dgemm_basic_blocked
 - still $C=B*A$, `cij += A[i + k * n] * B[k + j * n];`: B[j][k]*A[k][i]
+- ~~here, if think from C row-major, every j-loop may use new `C` because new row.
+Whether to replace original cache depends on the cache design.
+Here think of the worst case which will *replace* the original.
+In the k-loop, A always fetch new cache and B not.
+So every i-loop, fetch *BLOCKSIZE* C element,~~
+  - ~~if from Fortran column-major,~~
+- Here block assume